evuraan/Swipe/README.md

   -d  --debug        show verbose output
   -c  /etc/ku.conf   config file to use
 ```

+## Config file
-If no config file is specified, `Swipe` would use a default configuration.
+If no config file is specified, `Swipe` would use a default configuration assuming `xdotool` usage.
+You can use another (like `ydotool` or `xte`), set your config file as appropriate - `Swipe` needs to know what command to run for each type of intercepted event.

 Generate a sample config file with `-s` option:
 ```bash